Rhyen Staley left teaching in 2021 after 12 years on the job.

 The third reason was the abundance of paperwork, evaluations, and other administrative tasks.
 The study listed the average base salary for teachers as $70,464.

-In New York City, the nation’s largest school district, there are fewer than two applications on average per teaching vacancy for specialties such as math, foreign languages, the sciences, and special education.
+In New York City, the nation’s largest school district, the average number of applications per teaching vacancy for specialties such as math, foreign languages, the sciences, and special education is less than two.

 The teacher shortage is a major problem across the country in districts large and small.